ziishaned/learn-regex/README.md

 ### 2.3.3 The Question Mark

 In regular expression the meta character `?` makes the preceding character optional.
-This symbol matches zero or more repetitions of the preceding character.
+This symbol matches zero or one instance of the preceding character.
 For example the regular expression `[T]?he` means: Optional the uppercase letter `T`, followed by the lowercase character `h`, followed by the lowercase character `e`.